abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10.md

 There is essential to know what you want from postmortems as a company.
 I prefer to look at postmortems as a way to improve internal processes and as learning materials for newcomers.

-- many of tooling are good to have written recoding what happened and how we improve things in the future
+- most tools are good at recording what happened and how you plan to improve things in the future
-- less tools really help with RCA and find important things about your incidents
+- fewer tools genuinely help with RCA and surfacing the most important findings from an incident
-- you can look on postmortems as materials for learning new people and that is hardest to do it
+- postmortems can serve as learning materials for new engineers — making them useful in that context is the hardest part